nemothorx/diskdive/README.md

 * each partition in it's own colour
 * key for partition names at bottom (unique according to partition size+name)

+Especially useful for visualising multiple partitions across a variety of disk sizes that are then used in a RAID

 # requirements
 * lsblk